Ewicks/Ivory-e-commerce/README.md

 ## UX

-This website was desgined to have an old fashioned, relic feel to it.
+This website was designed to have an old fashioned, relic feel to it.
 The simplicity and use of colors were used to create this.

-### Colour Scheme
+### Color Scheme

-Explain your colours and the colour scheme.
+Explain your colors and the color scheme.

 - `#000` used for primary text.
 - `#fff` used for the main background color

 ### Typography

 I used the Roboto font, via fonts.google.com, becuase it had a basic feel to it which corresponds with the design of the website.
 This is a popular font thats used in many projects.
-I also used the bag,profile, linkedin and github icons from font awesome so the page has less text and more images which makes the site easier to navigate.
+I also used the bag,profile, Linkedin and Github icons from font awesome so the page has less text and more images which makes the site easier to navigate.

 - [Roboto](https://fonts.google.com/specimen/Montserrat) was used and the boldness varies where appropriate.